 The death of a loved one is of the most difficult trials any of us will have to endure.
 There are no words to describe the pain of loss that you’re currently enduring.

-In additional to dealing with the extreme emotional toll, you might also have to deal with the stress and financial burden of planning a funeral or paying medical expenses.
+In addition to dealing with the extreme emotional toll, you might also have to deal with the stress and financial burden of planning a funeral or paying medical expenses.

 Although you’re undoubtedly struggling, speaking with an experienced wrongful death attorney as soon as possible is important to preserve your rights to hold the other party accountable.

 Our team will put together a plan of action and do all the heavy lifting on your case so that properly respect the life of the loved one you lost.

-It may seem odd to pursue financial remedies, but unfortunately, the only way that many insurance companies or business learn to change their behavior is by hitting them in their pocketbook.
+It may seem odd to pursue financial remedies, but unfortunately, the only way that many insurance companies or businesses learn to change their behavior is by hitting them in their pocketbook.

 Many people wonder ‘what am I entitled to recover in a wrongful death case?

 However, it is important to note that if your case went to trial, a jury would not be allowed to consider your grief or anguish, or financial situation at the time of your loved one’s death.

 Only individuals who have ‘standing’ will be able to seek damages in a wrongful death case.
-‘Standing’ is a legal term that means you have enough case to be able to ‘stand’ before a court and advocate your injury.
+‘Standing’ is a legal term that means you have enough cases to be able to ‘stand’ before a court and advocate your injury.

 For example, you typically must be a surviving spouse, partner, child, or a relative that would be entitled to inherit property from the deceased.

 Volumes have been written on the topic of negligence, but it simply means that someone did something, or didn’t do something in a safe manner.

 If this negligence was a substantial factor in causing the loss of your loved one, then you will probably be able to seek damages from the responsible party.

 Typically, most wrongful death cases occur as the result of:

-CACI Section 3921 provides the following in economic damages (note – decedent is the person who wrongfully passed away and plaintiffis a person with standing, seeking damages):
+CACI Section 3921 provides the following in economic damages (note – decedent is the person who wrongfully passed away and a plaintiff is a person with standing, seeking damages):

 These damages are more objective and can be reasonably estimated via damage models and net-present value calculations.
 If those terms don’t make sense to you, don’t worry, you’re attorney should know what they mean.

 Non-economic damages are much more subjective and can vary greatly depending on the relationship you had with the deceased, how the person died, their age and health, how many children they left behind, if they had a spouse, and if the case goes to trial, the jury.
-CACI Section 3921 provides the following in non-economic damages:

 The instructions also state “No fixed standard exists for deciding the amount of non-economic damages.
 You must use your judgment to decide a reasonable amount based on the evidence and your common sense.”Juries can be wildcards and decide to award very generously or not so generously.